netcrop/stimy/README.md

 ## stimy
 Stimy is a run-time call-graph generator library.
 It can be used as a white-box (source code) testing tool to inspect the run time behaviour of any application build using C programming language.
-Stimy itself is written in C, Bash and Perl.
+Stimy itself is written in Python C, and Bash.
 ## Compile install and uninstall
 * For linux/unix system:
 required header files: